JoelViney/CoreCooking/README.md

 1. You will need to manually add a appsettings.UserSecrets.json file to the CoreCooking.Models project root.
   (This is because user secrets don't work on )

-2. Populate this file with a link to
+2. Populate this file with a link to the database.